mukulkumar2109/peerchat-web/README.md

 # peerchat-web
-This is a web-rtc based video calling web application.
-It uses a third party platform, agora.
+It is a peer to peer video calling application made using webrtc.
+It uses a third party signaling api(agora) to make the connection possible.
 It is built using html, css and js.
 It allows us to make a peer to peer connection between two users to exchange audio and video without a server once the connection is made.

 working